Teddy Wilson: The late 1940s and 1950s

+Later years

 Wilson resided in suburban Hillsdale, New Jersey.
 He was married three times, including to the songwriter Irene Kitchings.
 He performed as a soloist and with pickup groups until the final years of his life, including leading a trio with his sons Theodore Wilson on bass and Steven Wilson on drums.

-In 1979, Wilson was awarded an Honorary Doctorate of Music from Berklee College of Music.
+In 1979, he was awarded an Honorary Doctorate of Music from Berklee College of Music.

-Wilson died of stomach cancer in New Britain, Connecticut, on July 31, 1986, aged 73.
+He died of stomach cancer in New Britain, Connecticut, on July 31, 1986, aged 73.
 He is buried at Fairview Cemetery in New Britain.
 In addition to Theodore and Steven, Wilson had three more children, William, James (Jim) and Dune.